Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 Forgive me.

-Thank you everybody for watching.
+Thank you, everybody, for watching.

-Uh give it a look in.
+Give it a look in.

-I think it'll be very worthwhile.
+I think it would be very worthwhile.

-The oh Swindon Monopoly as designed by Dan.
+I think we're playing based Monopoly that Swindon Monopoly as designed by Dan.